 Magnesium is probably a little more important than you first pre-empted.
 It is required for more than 300 enzymatic reactions and contributes to the synthesis of fat, protein and nucleic acids, neurological activity, muscular contraction and relaxation, and other cardiac activity.
 That’s a pretty neat mineral with a lot of jobs if you ask me!

 One critical enzyme reaction for athletes, which magnesium plays a pivotal role in is the metabolism of adenosine triphosphate (ATP).
 ATP is a complex chemical which provides energy to your cells during a workout.
 It is responsible for both anaerobic and aerobic energy production.
-These magnesium-dependant enzymes have to work extremely hard when you’re working out.
+These magnesium-dependent enzymes have to work extremely hard when you’re working out.
 The average human can store no more than about 850g of ATP.
 During heavy or high-intensity exercise, the rate of turnover of ATP is phenomenal.

 You will not find it hard to believe that it’s all too easy to go short of magnesium, notably if your diet is missing out on foods like whole grains, green leafy vegetables, pulses (peas/beans/lentils), nuts and seeds.
 Just to make our chances even higher of being magnesium deficient, excessive sugar intake (check out tackle those cravings), alcohol consumption and diets high in fats, protein and calcium have all been shown to impair magnesium absorption and/or increase excretion.
 Even when the quality of food is good and the diet carefully balanced, diets containing fewer than 2,000 calories per day often struggle to meet magnesium needs, placing those weight loss or maintenance regimes at an added risk.